________________

 See how we co-designed this perfectly camp cape at Green Man festival 2023.

-“Queer joy is when you find your people and they support you for who you are and they don’t give a fuck about what you’re wearing and who you’re interested in, and you can find this amazing community anywhere in the world, anywhere you go, honestly seek out the queers because they’ll be the best friends you can find.”
+“Queer joy is when you find your people and they support you for who you are and they don’t give a fuck about what you’re wearing and who you’re interested in, and you can find this amazing community anywhere in the world, anywhere you go, honestly, seek out the queers because they’ll be the best friends you will find.”

 Flora, ‘Demon Vagina’ patch